S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Superdomain**: A domain that fully contains another domain.
 **Superdriver**: see subdriver.
 **Transparency (principle)**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
+**Value**: The importance, worth or usefulness of something in relation to a driver.
+Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").

 ---